jesusmarket/jesusmarket/wp-content/plugins/simple-membership/readme.txt

 = Member Login Widget on The Sidebar =
 You can easily add a member login widget on the sidebar of your site.
 Simply use the login form shortcode in the sidebar widget.

+You can also customize the member login widget by creating a custom template file in your theme (or child theme) folder.

 = Documentation =

 Read the [setup documentation](https://simple-membership-plugin.com/simple-membership-documentation/) after you install the plugin to get started.